 Fragments of Plastic Everywhere

 In the words of the North Carolina Coastal Federation’s Assistant Director of Policy, Ana Zivanovic-Nenadovic, “Plastic is everywhere.”
 We use plastic in almost every facet of modern life–to store food, to make clothing and package products we buy, to name a few.
-This has created many environmental issues, one of the most concerning being microplastic pollution.
+This has created many environmental issues, one of the most concerning being pollution from microplastics.

 Microplastics are defined as any synthetic fibers or particles smaller than 5 millimeters which cannot be dissolved in water.
 Research has now shown that these small bits of plastic are everywhere: the air we breathe, the water we drink, the food we eat and the aquatic ecosystems we and our wildlife depend on.
 The effects of this widespread distribution are detrimental to both human health and environmental health.